fattorilab/vr-navigation-tasks/Docs/scripts_docs/Data_saving.md

       string eyes_vars = "pupil_timestamp; px_eye_right; py_eye_right; px_eye_left; py_eye_left; " +
                               "eye_diameter_left; eye_diameter_right";
     ```

+<a name="Notice">**Notice**</a>: Current_state refers to the variable `last_state` of the MainTask, even though there is a `current_state` defined.
+This is due to the fact that, when changing state, `current_state` is updated to the next state value at the end of the current state, e.g passing from 0 to 1, current_state becomes 1, during the end of state 0.
+This is because `current_state` is used to shift between states.
+On the other hand, the variable `last_state` updates to 1 only at the beginning of state 1, therefore it is in sync with the state-machine.)

   </details>

 - objects data, recorded at the time of object appearance/disappearance by the script that instantiates/activates/deactivates the object (search for `addObject` and `addObjectEnd` in MainTask.cs, CreateTrees.cs), and stacked in a list then saved to a CSV file, named `yyyy_mm_dd_IDxxxsupplement`;